ariebovenberg/snug/docs/tutorial.rst

    You can ignore the type annotations if you like, they are not required.

-We can now import our module, and execture the query as follows:
+We can now import our module, and execute the query as follows:

 .. code-block:: python3